summary

 AI Summary

-This bill proposes to repeal the existing tenant selection preferences for disabled veterans and spouses of deceased veterans in Hawaii's State Low-Income Housing Program.
-Currently, veterans with a permanent disability of ten percent or more, as certified by the United States Department of Veterans Affairs, and their dependent parents, were given priority in housing selection.
-The bill aims to align state law with federal public housing requirements by removing these specific veteran preferences.
-The legislature notes that the United States Department of Housing and Urban Development-Veterans Affairs Supportive Housing (HUD-VASH) program already provides housing assistance and support services for homeless veterans through a separate federal program.
-Under the proposed changes, the housing authority would continue to select tenants based on those in greatest need, with limitations such as not selecting tenants who own or acquire a home within the state.
-The bill is set to take effect on July 1, 3000, which appears to be a placeholder date typical in legislative drafting.
+This bill repeals the existing tenant selection preferences for disabled veterans and spouses of deceased veterans in Hawaii's State Low-Income Housing Program, making state law consistent with federal public housing requirements.
+Currently, veterans with a permanent disability of ten percent or more, as certified by the U.S. Department of Veterans Affairs, and their dependent parents were given preferential treatment in housing selection.
+The bill removes these specific preferences, while maintaining the authority's ability to select tenants based on those in greatest need and to limit tenant selection when required by federal law.
+The bill notes that the U.S. Department of Housing and Urban Development-Veterans Affairs Supportive Housing (HUD-VASH) program already provides housing assistance and case management for homeless veterans, which may have influenced this legislative change.
+The bill will take effect on July 1, 3000 (which appears to be a placeholder date), and it maintains the existing provision that the housing authority cannot select or retain tenants who own or acquire a home within the state.

 Committee Categories